Christoph Daferner

+Daferner has spent his career between various different clubs, making appearances in all three German nationwide leagues, with the majority of his professional appearances within the 3.
+Bundesliga.

 Career

 Daferner made his professional debut for SC Freiburg in the Bundesliga on 21 April 2019, coming on as a substitute in the 65th minute for Florian Niederlechner in the home match against Borussia Dortmund.
 On 7 August 2020, Dynamo Dresden announced that Daferner has signed a three-year contract with the club.

 On 28 June 2022, Daferner signed with 1.
 FC Nürnberg.
+On 2 January 2024, Daferner moved on loan to Fortuna Düsseldorf, with an option to buy.
+On 28 June 2024, he returned to Dynamo Dresden on loan, and was signed by the club on 17 May 2025.